cg-humanore/HactoberFest2020-Beginers/README.md

 </h3>

 ***
-<h3 align="center"> Whether it’s your first or fiftieth pull request, there’s always more to learn!
+<h3 align="center"> Whether it’s your first or fifteenth pull request, there’s always more to learn!
 We’ve put together a few resources that can help you create quality pull requests, keep your repositories pristine, and build on your open source knowledge. </h3>

 ***